radiegtya/nodejs-graphql-microservices/README.md

 ## Example

-The example consists of Gateway (GraphQL/API) which is query are auto discover its microservices across the network (thanks to cote redis).

-The example is just simple DUMMY app (don't expect much!
+**The example consists of Gateway (GraphQL/API) which is query are auto discover its microservices across the network (thanks to cote redis).
+Its just simple DUMMY app (don't expect much!
 Simple is better).
 The study case is product and orders.
-To fulfill the FAULT TOLERANT and SERVICE DISCOVERY scenario, You can reproduce it by:
+To fulfill the FAULT TOLERANT and SERVICE DISCOVERY scenario, You can reproduce it by:**

 - Run API on (graphql.js/index.js), order-service, and product-service
 - Execute API using GraphQL createOrder or express POST /order